 Teacher Questionnaire (grades applicants only)

-Mixed-Age Preschool & Kindergarten for 3-6 year olds: birth date before September 1, 2015.
+Four- or Five-Half Day Outdoor Kindergarten for 4-6 year olds: birth date before May 31, 2015.

 The Waldorf curriculum is designed to meet the children at their developmental age level.
-Children entering a Waldorf grades program are slightly older than in other schools.
-First grade is geared for late six to seven year olds, and children must be six by the preceding May 31st to enter the first grade.
-This continues up the grades.
+Children entering a Waldorf grades program are slightly older than in other schools, with a May 31st birthday cut off.
+Children must be six by the preceding May 31st to enter the first grade, and so on up the grades.

-We carefully consider the individual needs of children with late spring and summer birth dates and may recommend placement of a younger or older child in a class.
-Placement of children into older grades classes is determined on a case-by-case basis, taking into account the child's social, emotional and academic maturity.
+On occasion we will consider and place children into an older or younger class.
+Placement is determined on a case-by-case basis, taking into account the child's social, emotional and academic maturity.